logo

 • Pelvic Changes: Hormones like relaxin loosen the ligaments in your pelvis, preparing for your baby's passage.

-These changes work in tandem to position your baby and get your body ready for delivery.
+These changes work together to adjust baby position and prepare your body for delivery.

 Progression of Labour Pain

-In the early stages, many women describe labour pain as feeling like strong menstrual cramps or waves of discomfort, similar to a bad bout of diarrhoea.
-This crampy sensation usually starts in the uterus and cervix as they begin to stretch.
+In the early stages of labour, many women describe the pain as strong menstrual cramps or waves of discomfort, similar to a bad bout of diarrhoea.
+This crampy sensation usually starts in the uterus and cervix as they stretch.

-As you move into active labour (around 7 cm dilation), the contractions intensify.
+Contractions intensify as you move into active labour (around 7 cm dilation).
 You might feel the pain radiating to your lower back, hips, and thighs.
 It can shift as your baby moves through the birth canal.

 Towards the end, during the second stage of labour, there's often a sense of pressure and burning in the vagina and perineum.
 This phase can be challenging, with contractions coming more frequently and lasting longer.
-That's where your practised breathing and pain management techniques really come into play.
+That’s when your breathing and pain management techniques come into play to help you manage the stages of labour.

 True Labour vs. False Labour: Know the Difference